 In recent years, you may have heard the saying “Fall is for Planting.”
-I assure you this is not a nurseryman’s plea to gain more customers during what was traditionally a slow time of year for business.
+We assure you this is not a nurseryman’s plea to gain more customers during what was traditionally a slow time of year for business.
 While most people think of spring as planting time – avid gardeners know fall is actually the best season to plant many trees, shrubs and hardy perennials.
 A closer look at the relationships between plant growth and weather explains why this is true.

 As the dog days wane, many of the plants in our landscapes rebound from the toils of summer.
 Fall is a time of rejuvenation in the garden – our roses begin blooming again and our tomatoes abundantly set fruit.
 New blossoms make their mark on the landscape as the autumn palette takes hold.
 Plants rejoice in the cooler nights, damper soils and returned rains.
 This shift in weather allows plants to get back to the business of growing.